 Our preschool program was started in 1999.
-We offer engaging Bible lessons, songs, and field trips as part of your child's preschool adventure.
-All children have play time and snacks (provided by parents) during their day.
+We offer engaging Bible lessons, songs, and field trips as part of your child’s preschool learning experience.
+All children have playtime and snacks (provided by parents) during their day.

-There is much to be proud of with the students’ achievement–both in academic and social gains!
-Most of the four and five year olds are reading many word's by the end of the school year.
+There is much to be proud of with the students’ achievements–both in academic and social gains!
+Most of our four- and five-year-old kids are reading many words by the end of the school year.

-Preschool is available for older three-and four-year-olds.
+Preschool is available for older three-and four-year-old children.
 It follows an academic and social curriculum.

 Two Days per Week (six hours weekly)

 Children must be age 3 by August 1st to enter into this program.

 Three Day per Week (nine hours weekly)